vladventura/ambience/README.md

 The command will check the status of the Flutter installation, and will inform you if any needed software or tools are missing in bold text.

 ### Flutter installation: Linux
-- Extract the contents of the downloaded zip file, and copy them to a directory of your preference.
+- Extract the contents of the downloaded Flutter zip file, and copy them to a directory of your preference.
 It is recommended that you extract it in your user's root directory.
 A shorthand for this path is usually ```~/```.
 This should result in having a new directory with this path: ```~/flutter```.

 **Do not extract the zip file in a directory that requires special permissions.
 This will make Flutter only be accessible with elevated permissions, such as sudo.**